Can Walking Really Prevent And Treat Depression?

 Warning: This blog discusses mental health conditions.
 If this story raises issues for you, help and support is always available at Beyond Blue 1300 22 4636 and Lifeline 13 11 14.

 Since the days of Adam and Eve, before the birth of science, human beings have experienced positive feelings from walking.
-So positive in fact that 2500 years ago Hippocrates, the ‘father of modern medicine’, called it “medicine”, famously saying, “walking is man’s best medicine”.
+So positive in fact that 2500 years ago Hippocrates, the ‘father of modern medicine’, famously said: “walking is man’s best medicine”.
 Since then, modern science has categorically confirmed the links between walking and human health.

 Most people know this.
 We feel it.
 Tonnes of both scientific and anecdotal research proves it.
 But since then, our lifestyles have changed to such an extent that many of us have pretty much stopped walking.